Senate eyes R&D bill to counter China, bolster manufacturing - WTMJ

 AP Congressional Correspondent

-The American Innovation and Competition Act is key to President Joe Biden’s infrastructure plans and was headed toward final passage as debate dragged into early Friday morning.
-It’s also a test of whether the split 50-50 Senate can accomplish bipartisan achievements at a time when there’s pressure on Democrats to change the rules to push past obstruction and gridlock.
+The American Innovation and Competition Act is key to President Joe Biden’s infrastructure plans and was heading toward final passage despite some glitches late Thursday.
+It’s also a test of whether the split 50-50 Senate can accomplish bipartisan achievements when there’s pressure on Democrats to change the rules to push past obstruction and gridlock.

 Senators slogged through days of debates and amendments, but proceedings came to a standstill late Thursday.
 One Republican, Sen. Ron Johnson of Wisconsin, protested the rush to finish and insisted on more changes to the sprawling package.
 A few other Republicans joined him.

 By midnight senators huddled in the chamber to discuss next steps.
-Passage was still expected, but debate dragged into early Friday.
+Passage was still expected, but debate dragged into early Friday before a recess until later in the morning.

 Sen. Maria Cantwell, D-Wash., the Commerce Committee chairwoman managing the action for Democrats, reminded colleagues that the bill has been through lengthy committee hearings with input and changes from all sides.